brenna/brennaobrien.com/blog/_posts/2014-08-11-mission-accomplished.md

 Hopefully this convinced some of you fence sitters to go for it and speak at a conference.
 But if you've got any other questions or just want an encouraging "Yeah!
 You got this!" send me an [email](mailto:hi@brennaobrien.com) or [tweet](http://twitter.com/brnnbrn).

+I also provide <a href="/coaching">professional coaching services</a></strong> on public speaking if you're looking for even more encouragement and pro-tips.

 Sometimes a [little nudge](https://twitter.com/brnnbrn/status/496997284144742400) goes a long way.